Approx. Time Difference

 You must take a full-time course of study while abroad.
 You should plan to:

-As noted in the Program Overview section above, attendance is mandatory; under Brazilian federal law, students who miss 25 percent of the classes in any given course will automatically fail the course.
+As noted in the Program Overview section above, class attendance is mandatory; under Brazilian federal law, students who miss 25 percent of the classes in any given course will automatically fail the course.

 The grade evaluation varies according to the field of study and the professor, but typically consists of quizzes, a mid-term, and a final exam.
 Some courses require a paper.
-The grade system used in Brazil is 0 to 10, with a 5 being the lowest passing grade.
+The grade system used in Brazil is 0 to 10, with a 5 considered the lowest passing grade.

 Grades are assigned according to how well you master the course material and requisites, not how hard you work or how you perform relative to the other students.
 For example, a student entering a course with insufficient background may personally work hard and learn a good deal during the semester without reaching the goals that Brazilian students are normally expected to achieve in the course.
 The professor will grade on the end result (mastery of material), not on progress made.